mokore/Customer_Churn_Prediction/README.md

 The preprocessing phase involved an indept review of the data to observe its characteristics and confirm if it is in the appropriate form for machine learning application.
 Missing values were identified and updated, incorrect attribute type specification was also discovered and fixed.
 Univariate, bivariate and multivariate visualizations were applied which helped to reveal many important insights related to the dataset and uncover the correlations within amongst the attributes.

 ## Machine Learning Model
 Given that the dataset has a label, the customer churn prediction project was treated as a classification problem.
 Hence, several classisfication algorithms were utilised to build models out of which the best performing model was to be selected as most suitable for the prediction task.
-Some of the classification algorithms used in the model building phase include:
+The following classification algorithms were used in the model building phase:

-- **Extreme Gradient Boost**              -  **SGD**
+- **Extreme Gradient Boost**
 - **Random Forest**
 - **K-Nearest Neighbors**
-- **Support Vector Machine**
+- **Support Vector Classification**
+- **Stochastic Gradient Descent**
+- **Logistic Regression**
+- **Decision Tree**
+- **Naives Bayes**
+- **Linear Support Vector Classification**

 ## Evaluation Metrics
 to assess the performance of the machine learning models, the following evaluation metrics were used: